vijis15/FundManagerDemo/README.md

 Note: The commit includes binaries as well.
 This is not the norm, but are included if anyone wishes to run the project without compiling.
 This can be done by launching the exe: FundManager\FundManager\bin\Debug\FundManager.exe

+Update: 5th Jan, 2017: The files in this project are removed.
+These will be uploaded upon request.